delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 CodeSnip's installation program is named codesnip-setup-3.x.x.exe, where x.x is the program's minor version number.
 The install program may be distributed in a zip file.
-If this is the case then extract the install program from the zip file.
+If this is the case then extract the install program.

 Close any running instance of CodeSnip, double click the install program then follow the on-screen instructions.